-Yi is also interested in the process of additional language acquisiton of multilingual individuals.
-Yi’s research interests reflect her own experience as a language teacher and program director, whose students are mostly multilingual and transnational individuals.
+Yi is also interested in the process of additional language acquisiton of multilingual individuals and technologies in foreign language teaching.
+Her research interests reflect her own experience as a language teacher and program director, whose students are mostly multilingual and transnational individuals.
 Her current research projects intersect with fields of study aboard, multilingualism, language ideology, sociolinguistics and linguistic anthropology.
 She has publications and conference presentations in major avenues in the field of applied linguistics.

 In addition to research, she is also actively involved in teaching practices and service in the field.
 She served as a member in the AAAL GSC Committee for two years.